csparpa/pyowm/sphinx/v3/air-pollution-api-usage-examples.md

 oz.get_reception_time()
 ```

-If you want to know if an Ozone measurement refers to the future - aka: is a forecast - wth respect to the
+If you want to know if an Ozone measurement refers to the future - aka: is a forecast - with respect to the
 current timestamp, then use the `is_forecast()` method

 ### Querying Nitrogen dioxide (NO2) and Sulfur Dioxide (SO2) data
-This works exactly as for O2 adata - please refer to that bit of the docs
+This works exactly as for O2 data - please refer to that bit of the docs